lwang-astro/PeTar/README.md

 If users want to plot information of binaries, it is better to use petar.data.process first to generate detect binaries with multiple CPU cores.
 Then the next time binary detection is not necessary to run again (use option '--generate-binary 2').

 This tool use either _imageio_ or _matplotlib.animation_ to generate movies.
 It is suggested to install _imageio_ in order to generate movie using mutliple CPU cores.
 This is much faster than the _matplotlib.animation_ which can only use one CPU core.
 On the other hand, The ffmpeg is also suggested to install in order to support several commonly used movie formats (e.g. mp4, avi).

+#### gether output files from different MPI ranks
+The _petar.gether_ is used to gether output files from different MPI ranks to one file (e.g. xx.group.[MPI rank]).
+For group files, it also generate individual files with suffix ".n[number of members in groups]'.

 #### SSE/BSE steller evolution tool
 The _petar.bse_ will be generated when --with-interrupt=bse is used during the configuration.